 If you’re headed on a road trip (more than 90 percent of people plan on it this year, according to Outdoorsy), this piece of equipment is easy to pop in your trunk – especially if having a strong core is high on your summer priority list.
 An Ab Roller targets your overall core, but it really demands full-body strength to do it right.
 Plus, it only weighs 2lbs.

-Sharpen up your abs with the Ab Roller for just $10.
+Sharpen up your abs with the Ab Roller.

 If you don’t have space for an Ab Roller but still want to pack core-focused workout-on-the-go, the Ab Support Mat brings comfort, support, and efficiency.
 It’s smaller than a yoga mat and can easily squish in a suitcase.
 The high-density foam core allows your spine and hips to pivot optimally to engage your core muscles properly.
 And it’s comfortable – you could even sit on it on a long flight or ride or use it as a pillow.

-Spoil your six-pack (or six-pack-to-be) with the Ab Support Mat for $19.99.
+Spoil your six-pack (or six-pack-to-be) with the Ab Support Mat.
 It comes in three accent colors: red, blue, and pink.

 Got a long road trip ahead – and want to work with some real weight?
 You can get a legit, full-body workout with a kettlebell.
 Use it for deadlifts, goblet squats, lunges, push-presses, Turkish get-ups, triceps extensions, Russian twists, floor presses, rows, and of course kettlebell swings.
 Just about anything you can do with a dumbbell – and all kinds of stuff you can’t do with a dumbbell.